EvanDotPro/vim-configuration/README.md

   create an override.vim and put your settings in there.
 This file is .gitignored so you will still be able to pull updates cleanly and not risk merge conflicts.
+* To update, run `git pull && git submodule update && git submodule init`.
+If you get any errors, check config.dist.vim for changes.

 Comming soon: